ChristosSmiliotopoulos/Lateral-Movement-Dataset--LMD_Collections/README.md

 		- SMBleed **CVE-2020-1206 & EoRS**
 		- Zerologon **CVE-2020-1472 & EoRS**

 The resulted LMD-2023 dataset, which is used in the context of the aforementioned work, comprises a full set of 1,752,890 log samples (EventIDs).
 LMD-2023 is offered in both CSV and Sysmon's generic EVTX (raw .xml data) formats.
 The CSV file contains 93 features extracted with the ETCExp which is available in * *[https://github.com/ChristosSmiliotopoulos/evtx_To_CSV_ExportTool]* *.
-The 16 distinct EventIDs (out of the total 27 presented in Sysmon's manual \cite{russinovich2021sysmon}) identified by the ETCExp when parsing the corresponding EVTX file are included in Table~\ref{T:sysmon:eventids}.
-Note that the rest 11 Sysmon EventIDs, such as EventID\_6 (Driver loaded), Event\_8 (CreateRemoteThread) etc., are not present in LMD-2023 due to the nature of the implemented EoRS and EoHT techniques.
+16 distinct EventIDs (out of the total 27 presented in Sysmon's manual * *[https://learn.microsoft.com/en-us/sysinternals/downloads/sysmon]* *) are identified within LMD-2023.
+Note that the rest 11 Sysmon EventIDs, such as EventID_6 (Driver loaded), Event_8 (CreateRemoteThread) etc., are not present in LMD-2023 due to the nature of the implemented EoRS and EoHT techniques.
+The analysis of the included in LMD-2023 Sysmon EventIDs are presented as follows:

+		- EventID 1:Process creation \\
+		- EventID 2:A process changed a file creation time \\
+		- EventID 3:Network connection \\
+		- EventID 4:Sysmon service state changed\\
+		- EventID 5:Process terminated \\
+		- EventID 7:Image loaded \\
+		- EventID 10:ProcessAccess \\
+		- EventID 11:FileCreate \\
+		- EventID 12:RegistryEvent (Object create and delete) \\
+		- EventID 13:RegistryEvent (Value Set) \\
+		- EventID 16:ServiceConfigurationChange \\
+		- EventID 17:PipeEvent (Pipe Created) \\
+		- EventID 18:PipeEvent (Pipe Connected)\\
+		- EventID 22:DNSEvent (DNS query) \\
+		- EventID 23:FileDelete (File Delete archived)* \\
+		- EventID 255:EventID 255: Error* \\

+The contents of the LMD-2023 dataset is presented in the highlighted box below.
+It should be noted that three different versions (considering the number of each dataset's samples) are included as follows:

+		**LMD-2023 Contents:**
+		- LMD-2023 (1.75M Elements)
+		- LMD-2023 (1.87M Elements)
+		- LMD-2023 (2.31M Elements)

+**Each version of the LMD-2023 dataset encloses a raw unmodified version, the labelled equivalent and three different subsets each including Normal, EoRS and EoHT traffic respectively.**